Krzmbrzl/normal-mode-exporter/README.md

 # normal-mode-exporter

+**Note**: This script now lives in the https://github.com/KoehnLab/python-scripts repository.

 Python utility for exporting normal modes from quantum chemistry application output to more easily interpretable formats.

 Currently supported input formats: